Kraisie/SeriesTracker/README.md

     * You can still update the discontinued series explicitly with "Update" > "Update ended Series"
 * "Settings" > "Open Settings" will open the settings to choose the file locations and BackUp frequency
 * "Help" > "How to use this program" will bring you to this site
+* You can use custom backgrounds in the main menu.
+Just open the `.jar` with an archive manager like WinRAR or 7zip and place your `png`, `jpg`, or `jpeg` in `/src/resources/Backgrounds`.
+The recommended size is 1052x632px due to the fixed window size.

 ## Known Bugs
 * SearchSeries/AddSeries starts black (Linux)
 * CSS errors (`java.lang.String cannot be cast to javafx.scene.paint.Color' while converting value for '-fx-background-color' from rule '*.scroll-bar:vertical' in stylesheet jar:file:/usr/lib/jvm/java-8-openjdk-amd64/jre/lib/ext/jfxrt.jar!/com/sun/javafx/scene/control/skin/modena/modena.bss`)
+* Crash if no pictures in background folder

 ## Think-Abouts
 * Remove movies as it gets far too chaotic when adding every single movie (even when it is me who does not watch a lot of movies)